Blue Lake, Brainard Lake Recreation Area, Indian Peaks Wilderness Area, Colorado

 Rules and Regulations

-- There's a $10 fee to enter the Brainard Lake Recreation Area.
+- There's an $11 fee to enter the Brainard Lake Recreation Area.
 Use the self-service pay station if no attendant is on duty.
 Fees, Parking, Pet, Camping and Trespassing regulations are strictly enforced.

-- Dogs must be leashed at all times on trails within the Brainard Lake Recreation Area.
+- Dogs must be leashed at all times on trails within the Indian Peaks Wilderness and Brainard Lake Recreation Area.

 Directions to Trailhead